GFL Environmental USA, Inc.

 NTH Consultants, Ltd.

 GFL Van Born Road

 Wetland Delineation and Conservation Easement Assistance

-NTH was retained by a regional waste industry client to provide wetland delineation studies and conservation easement research and permit assistance through an on-going master services with planning improvements at a waste industry facilities in Michigan.
+NTH was retained by a regional waste industry client to provide wetland delineation studies and conservation easement research and permit assistance through an on-going master services with planning improvements at a waste industry facility in Michigan.

 The Van Born Road project comprises of roughly 38 acres of mixed forest and Buttonbush Swamp, adjacent to an existing facility, which was investigated for connectivity and development.
 With an existing facility and a need to expand to accommodate the growth of the operation, a potentially developable property was identified for further investigation.
-All potential environmental impacts and risk avoidance opportunities of the property were explored, through the completion of a wetland delineation study along with a conservation easement and permit reviews).
+All potential environmental impacts and risk avoidance opportunities of the property were explored through the completion of a wetland delineation study along with a conservation easement and permit reviews.

 NTH assists a regional waste industry client with wetland delineation study, conservation easement, permitting and compliance at a facilities in Wayne County, Michigan.
 Services that NTH provide include: desktop review of previous permit applications; desktop review of existing conservation easement with Michigan EGLE; field investigation and wetland delineation; coordination with EGLE.

 Staring with an investigation of the proposed property, a desktop review and search started with the MiWaters portal, through the Michigan EGLE.

 The review searched for any information available on the property; including past studies, permit applications submitted and approved, and any changes to the property through those permits.
 Additionally, a review of all historic aerial photographs was reviewed for seasonal fluctuations of surface water, if any, and where that surface water was located on site.

 Taking the information ascertained through the desktop review, an onsite wetland delineation and study was conducted.
 In order to complete a wetland delineation and determine, if and to what extent wetlands are present on the property, three criteria are considered.